12 Ways to Market Your Small Business on a Shoestring Budget

 6. Promotional giveaways work wonders when they add value

-A promotional giveaway is another smart way to market on a budget, but you don’t want to make the mistake of going over the top with it.
-The bigger the giveaways and the more frequent they become, the more likely you are to run the risk of jeopardizing the credibility of your brand.
+A promotional giveaway is another intelligent way to market on a budget, but you don’t want to go over the top.
+The bigger the giveaways and the more frequent they become, the more likely you are to risk jeopardizing your brand’s credibility.
 Find the right balance, and you’ll know it when you see it.

 7. Think differently about the way you market

 If you want to know how to market your business in a way that will make you stand out from the crowd, guerrilla marketing is the thing you need to read up about.
-By being different, staying true to your authentic roots, and not being afraid to tear up the rulebook, you’ll soon stand out.
-Just make sure you don’t do anything to get views and likes — keep the focus on your brand.
+You’ll soon stand out by being different, staying true to your authentic roots, and not being afraid to tear up the rulebook.
+Just ensure you don’t do anything to get views and likes — keep the focus on your brand.

 8. Do something eye-catching in a public place